EXCLUSIVE-U.S. moves to cut Huawei off from global chip suppliers

 NATIONAL SECURITY CONCERNS

+Commerce Secretary Wilbur Ross told Fox Business "there has been a very highly technical loophole through which Huawei has been in able, in effect, to use U.S. technology with foreign fab producers."
+Ross called the rule change a "highly tailored thing to try to correct that loophole."

-The rule change is to "prevent U.S. technologies from enabling malign activities contrary to U.S. national security and foreign policy interests," Commerce Secretary Wilbur Ross said in a statement, adding Huawei and its affiliates "have stepped-up efforts to undermine these national security-based restrictions."
+Ross said in a written statement Huawei had "stepped-up efforts to undermine these national security-based restrictions."

 The Commerce Department said the rule will allow wafers already in production to be shipped to Huawei as long as the shipments are complete within 120 days from Friday.
-Chipsets would need to be in production by Friday or they are ineligible under the rule.
+Chipsets would need to be in production by Friday or they would be ineligible under the rule.

 The United States placed Huawei and 114 affiliates on its economic blacklist citing national security concerns.
 That forced some U.S. and foreign companies to seek special licenses from the Commerce Department to sell to it, but China hawks in the U.S. government have been frustrated by the vast number of supply chains beyond their reach.